 Data types to be included in the resource (~1 page)

 As just described, huge strides have been made by the consortium, including the first-pass annotation of the human genome.
-However, there is much more to be done.
+However, there is still much more to be done.
 Many of the annotated human genes are necessarily incomplete because the sequence data available at the time of annotation was incomplete.
 In particular, thousands of transcript isoforms are known to be 5-prime or 3-prime incomplete.
 New transcriptome data identify many novel splice junctions that have yet to be annotated, including which tissue they are functional in and which regulatory mechanisms control their expression.
 Non-protein-coding genes are poorly understood in comparison to protein-coding genes and there is ongoing research in this area that will be important for GENCODE to incorporate.

 Beyond the coding and non-coding genes, GENCODE creates reference pseudogene annotation.
 Pseudogenes are defined as disabled copies of functional genes.
 Depending on their formation mechanism they can be referred to as unprocessed (originating through a gene duplication event) or processed (originating through a retrotransposition event).
 A functional gene may also become a pseudogene by acquiring a disabling mutation, if its function no longer confers a fitness advantage to the organism due to a change in the environment or genetic background.
 Such pseudogenes are called unitary pseudogenes.
 Pseudogenes provide valuable opportunities to study the dynamics and evolution of gene functions.

 Pseudogenes have long been considered nonfunctional elements.
 However, recent studies indicate that pseudogenes can be transcribed, translated and can play key regulatory roles.
-In particularpseudogenes can regulate the expression of functional protein-coding genes by serving as a source of siRNAs, antisense transcripts, microRNA binding sites, or competing mRNAs \cite{22726445,21080588,22990117}.
+In particular some pseudogenes regulate the expression of functional protein-coding genes by serving as a source of siRNAs, antisense transcripts, microRNA binding sites, or competing mRNAs \cite{22726445,21080588,22990117}.
 The pseudogenization process is also closely linked to loss-of-function (LOF) events such as premature truncation of proteins, disruption of splicing and loss-of-functional or structural domains \cite{24026178,22344438,21205862}.
 Finally, the annotation of pseudogenes is important in the analysis of personal genomes, providing a means to avoid errors in genotyping assays and variant calling.

 In addition, we know from the 1000 Genome Project that the current reference human genome is unable to describe the full complexity of variation observed across all human populations.
 Efforts are underway in the Genome Reference Consortium (GRC) to expand the definition of the reference human genome to include genomic sequence for all haplotypes and gene alleles.
 As this reference genome expands, so GENCODE will provide annotation appropriate to these new genomic sequences.